MONSTERS OF ROCK MEGAWAYS™ SLOT

-There have been many great rock n roll artists who have sung about the joys, and perils of gambling over the years.
-A quick scan through Spotify reveals songs like Motorhead’s Ace of Spades, Kenny Rogers’ The Gambler, and The Rolling Stones’ Tumblin’ Dice amongst many, many more.
-And of course, online gambling has flirted with rock n roll a few times in the past too – check out the NetEnt Rock series for some of the best examples, including Guns n Roses and Jimi Hendrix Slot.
-In fact, there’s even a slot site fronted by heavy metal icon, Ozzy Osbourne, called Metal Casino (what else?!).
-What brings these two cultural pastimes together?
-Well, maybe it’s something about the reckless nature of the gambler that chimes with the rock n roll dreamer, and vice versa, and the razzmatazz allure of gambling cities like Vegas that establishes them as mainstays of the gigging scene.
-But whatever it is, Storm Gaming certainly have spotted the connection, which is why they have based their third Megaways™ slot outing around a metal festival called … Monsters of Rock.
+Many famous rock n roll singers have sung about the thrills and pitfalls of gambling.
+Among the numerous tracks on Spotify are Motorhead’s Ace of Spades, Kenny Rogers’ The Gambler, and The Rolling Stones’ Tumblin’ Dice.
+Of course, online gaming has toyed with rock n roll before – see the NetEnt Rock series for examples like Guns n Roses and Jimi Hendrix Slot.
+Metal Casino is even headlined by heavy metal legend Ozzy Osbourne.
+What connects these two cultural pastimes?
+Somehow, the recklessness of the gambler connects with the rock n roll dreamer, and the draw of gambling destinations like Vegas cements them as staples of the gigging scene.
+Whatever it is, Storm Gaming has seen the link and based their third Megaways™ slot on a metal event named Monsters of Rock.

-The low value symbols here are the cards, Jack through to Ace, whilst the high value symbols are the four band members, either playing guitars or wailing into microphones.
-The highest paying symbol is the Monsters or Rock logo which pays out 50x for six on a payline.
-There is also a wild symbol that appears in the 4×1 reel set above the main one.
-Also watch out for V-Guitar symbol which is the scatter, required to trigger the free spins round where the biggest win sequences happen.
+This deck’s low value symbols are the cards from Jack to Ace, while the high value symbols are the four band members howling into microphones.
+The Monsters or Rock logo pays 50x for six on a payline.
+A wild symbol appears in the 4×1 reel above the main reel.
+Watch out for the V-Guitar scatter symbol to get the free spins round with the greatest wins.

-Ok, BTG fans got a bit excited right there.
-No, the game doesn’t morph into the reel-cloning monster slot that is Danger!
-High Voltage!
-Instead, something a little more modest, but fun anyway … when this feature randomly triggers at any point all low value symbols are removed from the reels to create an enhanced paytable.
-This feature is available in both the base game and the bonus round .
+Ok, BTG supporters got enthusiastic.
+No, it doesn’t turn into Danger!, the reel-cloning monster slot.
+Voltage!
+Instead, something more modest, but still amusing… This feature removes all low value symbols from the reels to generate an increased paytable.
+Both the regular game and the bonus round include this feature.

-The main event here is of course the Free Spins round, triggered by landing FOUR OR MORE V-Guitar symbols.
-Four scatters will get you 12 spins, five will get you 17 spins and six will get you 22 spins.
-During the spins round, after each win cascade in a sequence, your win multiplier increases by 1x.
-There is no limit to how high it can go, and it does not re-set after each cascade sequence ends.
-It is also possible to re-trigger the free spins by landing more scatters in the top reel set – three gets you another 5 spins, four gets you another 10 spins.
+The Free Spins round is triggered by hitting FOUR OR MORE V-Guitar icons.
+Four scatters get you 12 free spins, five get you 17 and six get you 22.
+During the spins round, your win multiplier grows by 1x after each win cascade.
+It has no upper limit and does not reset after each cascade sequence.
+Re-trigger the free spins by landing three or more scatters on the top reel set.